-This recipe was originally published in August of 2020, but was updated on August 6, 2021 with newer content and fresh pictures.
+This recipe was originally published in August of 2020, but was updated on April 23, 2023 with newer content.

-- Both the crust and the crumble topping is the same.
+- Both the crust and crumble topping are the same.

-- Sugars: A combination of both brown and granulated sugar is used to add sweetness to the dessert.
+- Sugars: A combination of both brown and white sugar is used.

 - Egg: One large egg helps to bind everything together.

 - Blueberries: You can use either fresh or frozen blueberries.
 I bake these year round!